VickCG/VickCG/README.md

     def say_hi(self):
         print("Hi folks, I'm a programming geek, right now I'm working hard to build some interesting things.
-               I love connecting with different people so if you want to say hi, I'll be happy to meet you more! 😊 ")
+               I love connecting with everyone so if you want to say hi, I'll be happy to meet you more! 😊 ")

-me = MySelf()
+me = AboutMe()
 me.say_hi()
 ```